See something you'd like to read? Send me an email at kyletwilson at gmail.com. You can also check out my page on New Play Exchange here.

 - Semi-Finalist, Lila Acheson Wallace American Playwrights Program Fellowship, The Juilliard School, New York, NY, April 2011

-- Semi-Finalist, O’Neill Playwrights Conference, February 2011
+- Semi-Finalist, National Playwrights Conference at the O'Neill Theater Center, February 2011

 - Finalist, Playwrights’ Week, Lark Play Development Center, New York, NY, August 2010